orthopteroid/BlueSeltzer/README.md

-2. Angular Power Sprectum - From the center of the bounding-box the point-cloud is split radially into a number of pie-segments and the points in each segment are counted and analyzed against points in adjacent segments.
-This is actually done using an FFT which actually gives a real frequency spectrum for the periodicity of the point counts in each segment.
-The goal here is to guess a geometric shape from the radial point distribution frequency [1,2].
+2. Angular Power Sprectum - From the center of the bounding-box the point-cloud is split radially into a number of pie-segments and the points in each segment are counted and analyzed against points in adjacent segments and overall.
+This is actually done using an FFT which gives a radial frequency spectrum.
+The goal here is to guess a geometric shape from the radial frequencies [1,2].

 And now for some tests!